brandonyeoxg/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should be able to specify location of storage.
+5. Should not have an installer.
-6. Should be able to take no more than 5 seconds to respond.
+6. Should be able to take no more than 1000ms to respond.
 7. Should not have any misspelled words or grammar errors.

 ## Appendix D : Glossary